microbial-pangenomes-lab/panfeed/README.md

 	-p --presence-absence
 Panaroo's gene_presence_absence.csv, which contains all the clustering information.

+	--maf
+Set the minor allele frequency threshold.
+K-mers that are represented in a percentage of genomes below this threshold are excluded. --maf must be below 0.5 (default = 0.1).

 	--upstream
 How many base pairs to include upstream of the actual gene sequence. (e.g. to include promoter regions)

 	--downstream
 How many base pairs to include downstream of the actual gene sequence. (e.g. to include promoter regions)

+	--downstream-start-codon
+If active, the --downstream parameter will be based on the start codon coordinates of the gene.

 	--non_canonical
 This option forces panfeed to also compute the non-canonical k-mers.
 By default, panfeed only considers the canonical (lexicographically smallest) k-mers.